Secrets of Newgrange left for the future

 That does not mean, however, that the won't ever again see the sun-lit heritage left by earlier by earlier man over 5,000 years ago.
 "It's become a part of me.
 If I'm alive and well, yes indeed, I would like to be up there next year," the 66-year-old professor said.

-The gigantic earthen, and stone mound, with its curiously modernistic façade, was constructed to allow dawn's first rays on the winter solstice the shortest day of the year enter at the front through a roof box travel a narrow, rising passageway and shine into the rear of a central chamber.
+The gigantic earthen, and stone mound, with its curiously modernistic facade, was constructed to allow dawn's first rays on the winter solstice, the shortest day of the year, enter at the front through a roof box travel a narrow, rising passageway and shine into the rear of a central chamber.

 The sunlight illuminates the chamber most dramatically on December 20th, 21st and 22nd although its effects can be seen for a week preceeding and a week following the 21st, according to Professor O'Kelly.